 Building on the success of Dinosaur Encounters, in which life-sized dinosaur puppets - inhabited by human puppeteers - thrill audiences, the Museum has added a saber-toothed cat to its stable of performers in the new Ice Age Encounters program.

-Our goal was to transform NHM into a 21st century museum by:
+Our goal was to transform NHMLA into a 21st century museum by:

 We are fortunate to have a building that is both an architectural and a civic gem.
 Blessed with this new space, we have transformed our approach to exhibits.
 We display extraordinary specimens, but then go further, also exploring the ways that scientists discover, excavate, and research these specimens.